Skip to content

 What is the minimum gambling age in Michigan?

-21 for casino games, iGaming, and sports betting.
-18 for daily fantasy sports.
+21 for online casino games, online sports betting, and land-based casino play.
+18 for daily fantasy sports and the state lottery.

 Does Michigan have a self-exclusion program?